 As outlined above under Principle 1, the Trust has no employees.
-Details regarding Macquarie's remuneration arrangements is set out on pages 61 to 119 of Macquarie's 2009 Annual Report.
+Details regarding Macquarie's remuneration arrangements are set out on pages 67 to 125 of Macquarie's 2010 Annual Report.

 Director remuneration

 The Directors do not receive any specific remuneration in relation to their role as directors of the Manager.